gmittal/fake-news/README.md

 ```
 python evaluate.py
 ```

+An in-browser TensorFlow.js version of the model is available [here](https://gmittal.github.io/fake-news/demo).

 ### Model
 Below is the network architecture used for classification.
 It was trained on [data from the UTK Machine Learning Club](https://www.kaggle.com/c/fake-news/data) available on Kaggle. **Achieves approximately 99% test accuracy** on both validation data and the [public Kaggle leaderboard](save/leaderboard.png) test data.